 - Baby potatoes: these are a great option for potato salad because they are easy to prep and hold their shape well after cooking.
 But, you can use any waxy potato such as red skin potatoes, yellow potatoes or fingerling potatoes.

-- Canned tuna: you can use any type of tuna you like, but my top pick is solid tuna packed in oil.
-Solid tuna gives firm, large pieces that hold their shape well, and the oil gives the tuna a rich, moist texture.
+- Canned tuna: you can use any type of tuna you like.
+I like to use solid tuna packed in oil.
+The oil gives the tuna a rich, moist texture.

 It's important to cut the potatoes into similar-sized pieces so that they cook evenly.
 If you have a few baby potatoes that are larger than the rest, cut those into quarters instead of halves.